jabbab-cs/HTU-Events2024/README.md

 Before using please make sure to put ur IP in the react native app scripts(Homescreen,DetailsScreen, and EventCard for backend to work)

+to login to the app use 24110681@htu.edu.jo and password is secret123

 ## Overview

 The **HTU Events App** and **Website** are platforms designed to help students at HTU  discover, RSVP, and manage events organized by various clubs and organizations.
 The app provides a seamless experience for browsing events, while the website allows admins to add and manage events.